IDCubed/oms-docs/sources/tutorials/basic-django.rst

 We're now going to add a basic django ``TemplateView`` using django's _class-based views_.
 More documentation about django's CBV's can be seen here <LINK>.
-We will use this basic view to define a template, include some javascript, and eventually, to access our current project's API via js.
+We will use this basic view to define a template, include some JavaScript, and eventually, to access our current project's API via js.

 It's generally best to define URL routes per-module, and then include these